webrecorder/specs/wacz-ipfs/latest/index.md

 #### IPFS Cat

-Using UnixFS primitives in IPFS, we can introduce a new operation, `ipfs.cat` which can produce the equivalent of concatenated file without copying or duplicating the storage.
+Using UnixFS primitives in IPFS, we can define a new operation, `ipfs.cat` which can produce the equivalent of concatenated file without copying or duplicating the storage.
 If file `A.warc` and `B.warc` are both added to IPFS via standard `ipfs.add` operation, creating the equivalent of `C.warc` involve creating a new UnixFS intermediate DAG node.

+This can be represented as `CID C = ipfs.cat(CID A, CID B)` where CID A and CID B are IPFS UnixFS files, and CID C is a new file, created as a new DAG root with CID A and CID B as children.

-Readers of UnixFS files will automatically detect process UnixFS DAG, and a way to read the data as one continuous stream (which can be randomly accessed by offset).
+Reading the data associated with CID C will then yield the contents of both children as one continuous stream (which can be randomly accessed by offset).

 This enables us to stitch together files while preserving their individual DAGs and enables deduplication of content in the same way as if those files were uploaded on their own.